The HBCU Homecoming Experience

 Looking to get involved in an HBCU homecoming celebration?
 The best way to be part of the festivities is to join an on-campus organization.

 Most organizations on HBCU campuses participate in homecoming.
-They may serve as sponsors for events like the fashion show or participate in the homecoming parade.
-HBCU homecoming is a weeklong, community event, with many activities to participate in — from block and house parties to annual car shows.
-Events take place on campus and in the surrounding community.
+They may serve as sponsors for events like the fashion show, homecoming parade, or annual car shows.

 Homecoming is at the center of HBCU culture and the HBCU experience.
 This event creates important cultural spaces.
 Homecoming celebrates Black joy and connects the past, present, and future of the HBCU, Black culture, and Black excellence.